 Weigh Your Options

-Owner financing is only one type of financing available.
+Owner financing is the only type of financing available.
 Take your time and decide which is best for you.
-You may want the security that a bank loan provides of the lower cost of an owner-financed contract.
+You may want the security that a bank loan provides at the lower cost of an owner-financed contract.

 If you want to learn more about mortgages, then please explore our site.